railsuser2014/openobject-doc-book-en/source/features/financial_management.rst

 -----------

 * Based on the analytic accounting
-* Fully integrated with human ressources for cost control
+* Fully integrated with human resources for cost control

 Integration Benefits:
 ---------------------